 Reverse Stock Split-On July 8, 2017, the Company's board of directors approved an amendment to its certificate of incorporation to effect a reverse split of shares of the issued and outstanding common stock and redeemable convertible preferred stock at a 3-to-1 ratio.
 The reverse stock split was approved by the Company's stockholders and effected on July 10, 2017.
-The par value of the common stock and the par value of the redeemable convertible preferred stock, dividend rates, conversion rates, options to purchase common stock, exercise prices, and the related per-share amounts contained in these consolidated financial statements have been retroactively adjusted to reflect this reverse stock split for all periods presented.
+The par value of the common stock and the par value of the redeemable convertible preferred stock were not adjusted as a result of the reverse stock split.
+All issued and outstanding shares of common stock and redeemable convertible preferred stock, dividend rates, conversion rates, options to purchase common stock, exercise prices, and the related per-share amounts contained in these consolidated financial statements have been retroactively adjusted to reflect this reverse stock split for all periods presented.